|

 the privilege of his influence is fortunate.

-century.
 Bill studied at the Chicago

 Art Center in the 1940s, when art schools still taught traditional drawing